 Our New Zealand itinerary features incredible vistas in some of the country’s most breathtaking national parks.
 You will enjoy hiking the South Island’s West Coast with local guides, spending your nights in comfortable lodge and cabin accommodations.
 Day trips include hiking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
-Fly to Milford Sound to visit this UNESCO World Heritage Site up close.
 Visit golden beaches, bird sanctuaries, hidden waterfalls and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
 Your journey along coastal and inland trails offers an incredible variety of environments and activities.

 ItineraryExpand All Fields